gabor-meszaros/aad-certification-faq/README.md

   - Check the questions twice.
 Sometimes the solution is easier than you think.
   - Do not forget, you must not share the exam project with anyone.
 If you want to use version control and backup (very clever!), I would recommend [Bitbucket](https://bitbucket.org) with its private repositories and issue tracker.
 Do not share your code on a public GitHub repository!

+### Do I have to add my ID pictures to the exam project zip file?

+No. Submit only the exam project, the ID verification will be later (immediately after) the exam submission.

+### I got a blank screen after verifying my identity.
+What should I do?

+It happened with some of us.
+If you get an email about the ID verification, you do not have to do anything else.

 ### I submitted the exam project.
 How long does it take to get a review?

 It usually takes 1-10 days.